American-Cloud/Slackwoot/README.md

 | `DATABASE_URL` | No | SQLAlchemy async URL.
 Default: `sqlite+aiosqlite:///data/slackwoot.db` |
 | `LOG_LEVEL` | No | `INFO` (default), `DEBUG`, `WARNING` |

-> ⚠️ If `SECRET_KEY` is lost or changed, stored credentials become unreadable and you will need to re-enter them at `/config`.
-Back up your `SECRET_KEY` in a secrets manager.
+> ⚠️ If `SECRET_KEY` is lost or changed, stored credentials become unreadable and must be re-entered at `/config`.
+Back it up in a secrets manager.

 ---